Abnormal Thyroid Symptoms – Unexplained Weight Gained Or Lost

 The Importance of Listening to Your Body’s Cues

 Pay attention to your body and trust your intuition if something feels “off.”
 Don’t brush off persistent, unexplained symptoms.
 Keep track of your symptoms and relay them to your doctor.
 Try to be as active as you can.
 Invest in an active lifestyle if possible.
 Walking is a great place to start.
-Just be sure to wear comfortable walking shoes
+Just be sure to wear comfortable walking shoes.

 Thyroid-Stimulating Hormone